 An attack campaign carrying fake BT login pages has been reported to us recently.
 The tactic is to make the visitors believe that they are accessing the legitimate BT service.
 Successful attempts at infecting targets en-masse include both the traditional email phishing scams and links sending via social networks.
 This is done via hacker-made or hacked accounts that will post links to the malicious site.
 In most cases they will be offers or “account change information” — to the victim users will be explained that they will need to login to their profiles and “verify” their identity.

 One of the most popular approaches to scamming victims is to send out bulk email messages via email messages that will lead to the fake Netflix login screens.
-The goal of the hackers is to coerce the victims into entering in their account credentials via the login form.
-They are hosted on similar sounding domain names, utilizing security certificates and copying the body contents and design.
+The goal of the hackers is to coerce the victims into entering their account credentials via the login form.
+They are hosted on similar-sounding domain names, utilizing security certificates, and copying the body contents and design.